coreruleset/false-positive-report-plugin/README.md

 special meaning.
 If you want to match such characeters, you need to escape them using `%` character.
 For example, this pattern can be used to match `wp-config.php`: `wp%-config`

-## Testing

-After configuration, plugin should be tested, for example, using:
-...

 ## License